nbulaj/doorkeeper-sequel/README.md

 # Doorkeeper Sequel ORM extension

-:fire: :fire: **DONT USE IT!
+:fire: :fire: **USE WITH CAUTION !
 CURRENTLY IS UNDER DEVELOPMENT!** :fire: :fire:

+Current version of Doorkeeper-Sequel ORM is not tested well yet.
+If you have desire and time for this - you are welcome!

 ## Installation